danielvilaca/AutoPDF/README.md

 Note:
-This Bash program serves to generate new PDFs through "PDFCreator," a free tool for converting PDFs to PDFs and other file types, in a shared folder on the network that receives outdated versions of Adobe Acrobat or incompatible files.
+This Batch program serves to generate new PDFs through "PDFCreator," a free tool for converting PDFs to PDFs and other file types, in a shared folder on the network that receives outdated versions of Adobe Acrobat or incompatible files.